-Selling Life Insurance and learning how to become successful requires the development of a unique sales process, as explained in this article, and ultimately can separate you from the rest of the field.
+Selling Life Insurance and learning how to become successful requires the development of an orderly and organized sales process, as explained in this article.
+If done correctly, it will ultimately separate you from the rest of the sales field.

 What makes up the sales process?